jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ![](img/The-Right-to-Vote-Part-II0.png)

-## Objections
+## Opposition to immigrant voting

+- **Opposition:**
   - Whig and then Republican objections were strengthened by the tendency of many immigrants to drink alcohol and vote Democratic
   - Abolitionists came to regard immigrants as a pro-slavery voting bloc that would help to keep the planter aristocracy in power in the South
+- **Political nativism:**
-- **Political nativism moved to the foreground of the political stage, however, when the Know-Nothings burst onto the scene in 1853–1854**
+  - Nativism moved to the foreground of the political stage when the *Know-Nothings* burst onto the scene in 1853–1854

-## Know-Nothings
+## Know-Nothings Party

 - **Domination of Political Landscape:**
   - The Know-Nothings dominated political life in the Northeast, parts